top of page

 France mostly does business in Africa with its former colonies, where Paris has important economic and political leverage, leading to frequent and largely justified accusations of French neo-Colonialism.
 It therefore raised eyebrows, when France last week co-hosted the Africa Forward Summit with Kenya, an English-speaking nation.
 Several important news outlets, including The Economist and the BBC, were quick to conclude that France has entered a new mode opératoire in its relations with Africa.

-In almost all respects, Gulu's airstrip was no different from any other airstrip in remote rural parts of northern Uganda.
-In 1995, northern Uganda was rural, poor, and frequently destabilised by attacks by the Lord's Resistance Army, a particularly nasty guerrilla outfit led by the war lord Joseph Kony.
-For these reasons, there were almost no flights to and from Gulu, perhaps two or three a week, either military aircraft or chartered single-prop aircraft of the six-seater variety.
+In almost every respect, Gulu's airstrip was no different from any other airstrip in remote parts of northern Uganda.
+Gulu itself was rural, poor, and frequently destabilised by attacks by the Lord's Resistance Army, a particularly nasty guerrilla outfit led by Joseph Kony, a war lord.
+For these reasons, there were almost no flights to and from Gulu, perhaps two or three a week, typically military aircraft or the odd chartered single-prop aircraft of the six-seater variety.

-However, Gulu differed from all other Ugandan airstrips in one important respect.
-Originally built in 1959, Uganda's former dictator Idi Amin Dada upgraded Gulu airstrip for military purposes in the 1970s, turning the narrow dirt landing strip into a tarmac monster measuring more than 3 kilometres in length and 45 meters in width, which could accommodate very large aircraft indeed, such as Boeing 737s or 767s, and, of course, large military transport planes.
+However, Gulu airstrip was different from all other Ugandan airstrips in one important respect - it was enormous!
+Built before independence, Uganda's former dictator Idi Amin Dada had upgraded Gulu airstrip for military purposes in the 1970s, turning the narrow dirt runway into a tarmac monster measuring more than 3 kilometres in length and 45 meters in width, large enough to accommodate aircraft Boeing 737s and 767s, and, of course, large military transport planes.

-As I turned my attention the Gulu Airport project, I noted that it was an ambitious proposal, which involved resurfacing of the runway, establishing brand new navigation and air traffic systems, new safety and rescue facilities, as well as many other facilities.
-I also soon concluded that the Ugandan government should turn down the project for three main reasons.
+As I began to examine the French project, it struck me how ambitious it was.
+The French wanted to resurface the runway, establish brand new high tech navigation and air traffic systems, put in place new safety and rescue facilities, and many other upgrades.
+While this was very impressive, I concluded almost immediately that the Ugandan government should turn down the project for three specific reasons:

 First, no feasibility study had been done.
-A feasibility study is a technical analysis to determine if a project is economically viable and it was a pre-condition for approval of new transport projects in Uganda at the time.
-Based on traffic numbers alone it was clear to me that Gulu Airport would not be economically viable.
-Indeed, this is the likely reason why the French had not included a feasibility study in their submission.
+A feasibility study is a type of technical analysis, which establishes if a project is economically viable.
+Feasiblity studies were a pre-condition for approval of new transport projects in Uganda at the time.
+Based on traffic numbers alone, it was clear to me that Gulu Airport would not be economically viable for the foreseeable furure.
+Indeed, the economic non-viability of the project was the most likely reason the French had not included a feasibility study in the first place.

-The second reason for turning down the project was that it would involve a significant recurrent budget commitment on the part of the Ugandan government.
+The second reason for turning down the project was that it would entail a significant and permanent budget commitment on the part of the Ugandan government after the initial build.
 To non-economists, this may sound odd.
-After all, this was free French money, so why not just take it?
+After all, this was free money so why not just take it?

-The answer is that Gulu airport would soon become a millstone around the neck of Uganda's severely finance-constrained government.
-Once construction had been completed, the Ugandan government would be saddled with the cost of running and maintaining an international airport with no international flights and no revenue.
-The government would therefore pick up the annual outlays towards maintenance of buildings, equipment and the runway as well as the fire station plus the salaries for a team of flight controllers, fire fighters, and all the other auxiliary staff ranging from cleaners to runway maintenance people.
+The reason is that Gulu airport would soon become a millstone around the neck of Uganda's severely constrained public finances.
+Once construction had been completed, the Ugandan government would have to take over the running and maintainance of an international airport with no international flights and therefore no revenue.
+Every year in perpetuity, the government would therefore have to pay for upkeep of buildings, equipment, the runway, and the fire station plus foot the bill for salaries for a team of flight controllers, the fire fighters, and all the auxiliary staff ranging from cleaners to runway maintenance people.

-The third and final reason for turning down the project was that the French money could be used far more effectively elsewhere.
-French grant money would have far more bang for the buck in terms of eradicating poverty if it was allocated to, say, primary health care, primary education or rural feeder road maintenance, all of which were Ugandan government official top spending priorities at the time.
+The third reason for turning down the project was that the money could be used far more effectively elsewhere.
+The government's top priority was to eradicate poverty.
+The French money would have far more anti-poverty ‘bang for the buck’ if it was allocated to, say, primary health care, primary education, or rural feeder road maintenance all of which were official spending priorities at the time.

-As I had expected, the DC did not take long to agree with my verdict on Gulu.
-As the desk officer for transport, I was then instructed to write to the French government to explain the rationale for our rejection of their project and to propose that the French government instead channel it's generous funding towards projects with greater potential to alleviate poverty.
+Armed with these arguments, I put it to the Development Committee (DC) that the project should be shelved.
+The DC was a technically sophisticated committee consisting of senior MFED officials, which was responsible for approving or rejecting projects for inclusion in the government's investment programme.
+As expected, it did not take long for the DC to agree with my verdict on Gulu.
+As the desk officer for transport, I was instructed to write to the French government to explain the rationale for our rejection of the project and to propose instead that the generous funding be used for projects with greater potential to alleviate poverty.

 And with that, I thought, I had heard the last of the Gulu Airport project.